frideosapps/frideos_flutter/README.md

 ### StreamedValue

-Used in tandem with the StreamedWidget/StreamBuilder/ValueBuilder, it automatically triggers the refresh of the widget when a new value is set.
+It's the simplest class that implements the [StreamedObject] interface.

-This essentially does a simple thing: every time a new value is set, this is compared to the oldest one and if it is different assigned to the variable and sent to stream.
-Why this?
-So that when a new value is set, it automatically triggers the StreamerBuilder of the widget and it refreshes without the need to manually add the value to the sink of the stream.
+Every time a new value is set, this is compared to the oldest one and if  it is different, it is sent to stream.

+Used in tandem with [ValueBuilder] it automatically triggers the rebuild of the widgets returned by its builder.

-So for example, instead of doing something like this:
+So for example, instead of:

 ```dart
 counter += 1;